Statistics Definitions > Coefficient Definition

 - The coefficient of dispersion, which actually has several different definitions; in general, it’s a statistic which measures dispersion.

-In mathematics, a coefficient is the number or multiplicative factor that goes before any variable in an equation or mathematical sentence.
+In general mathematics, a coefficient is the number or multiplicative factor that goes before a variable in an equation or mathematical sentence.

 If coefficients are numbers, they don’t change as the variables change, and we call them constants.
 They act upon the variables in a way that is always the same.